 - UnitedHealthcare (Golden Rule)

-Who can get short-term health insurance in Ohio?
+Who can buy short-term health insurance in Ohio?

 Short-term health insurance in Ohio can be purchased by residents who meet the underwriting guidelines used by insurers.
-This generally favors applicants under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.
+This generally means applicants under 65 years old (some insurers put the age limit at 64 years) who are in fairly good health.

 Short-term healthcare insurance plans typically include blanket exclusions for pre-existing conditions.
 Accordingly, they typically do not provide adequate coverage for someone who needs ongoing treatment for a chronic condition.

-If you need health insurance coverage in the Buckeye State, the first step should be to check your eligibility for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
-There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Ohio.
+A variety of qualifying life events will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Ohio.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you’re only going to need it for a few months before another policy takes effect.

-When should I consider short-term health insurance in Ohio?
+When should I consider buying short-term health insurance in Ohio?

 Despite the limitations of short-term coverage (e.g., exclusion of pre-existing conditions, no coverage for outpatient prescription drugs, etc.), there are times when a short-term health insurance policy might be the least costly and most realistic option to use: